bowen0701/gpml/README.md

 # Machine Learning

-This repo is to collect my machine learning notebooks and implementations in Python.
+This repo is to collect my notebooks on machine learning models with Python implementation.